Skip to content

 Recommended by: Chrysoula, Historic European Castles

-If those prices weren’t enough to lure you into booking a trip to Serbia, perhaps some of the things to see and do will help.
+Serbia is a brilliant, underrated destination for a weekend break or summer getaway.
 Belgrade has a wealth of attractions such as the Kalemegdan Fortress and park, the Church of St Sava, the cafes and shops of Dorćol, and the Nikola Tesla Museum.

-Check out this 3-hour sightseeing tour for an overview of the main highlights.
+Check out this 3-hour sightseeing tour for an overview of Belgrade’s main highlights.
+Nearby, there’s also the Ada Ciganlija lakeside beach, the nearby suburb of Zemun, and Avala Mountain.
 Alternatively, there’s the second city, Novi Sad.
-Here you can explore Freedom Square, Bishop’s Palace, and Novi Sad Synagogue, many of which are free to visit.
+Here, you can explore Freedom Square, Bishop’s Palace, and Novi Sad Synagogue, many of which are free to visit.

 15. Latvia